Its-Samir/formaze/README.md

 ## Changes

-The `createFormValidator` has been changed to accept an argument which is a type of zod schema generated through useFormSchema or directly from Zod and the rest of the logic will be the same as before.
+1. The `createFormValidator` has been changed and now it is accepting an argument which is a type of zod schema generated through `makeFormSchema` or directly from `Zod` and the rest of the logic will be the same as before.

 In order to give proper type support for JavaScript project and to simplify the defining process this change has been made.